molily/molily.de/_posts/2020-11-21-testing-angular.md

 Second, `ng test` launches Karma, the test runner.
 Karma starts a development server at [http://localhost:9876/](http://localhost:9876/) that serves the JavaScript bundles compiled by Webpack.

 Karma then launches one or more browsers.
 The idea of Karma is to run the tests in different browser to ensure cross-browser interoperability.
-All widely-used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.
+All widely used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.
 Per default, Karma starts Chrome.

 The launched browser navigates to `http://localhost:9876/`.
 As mentioned, this site serves the test runner and the test bundle.
 The tests start immediately.
 You can track the progress and read the results in the browser and on the shell.